Law-Gen/lawgen-backend/README.md

 *   **Authentication Mechanism:** JWT (JSON Web Tokens) for traditional login, and OAuth 2.0 for third-party providers.
     *   Upon successful traditional login/registration, the API Gateway (via User Service) issues an `access_token` (short-lived, ~15-60 min) and a `refresh_token` (longer-lived, ~7 days).
-    *   For OAuth, the User Service handles the redirect flow and issues internal JWTs upon successful authorization.
+    *   For OAuth, the User Service handles the redirect flow and, upon successful authorization and user creation/login, generates LawGen's own JWTs.
     *   The `access_token` must be included in the `Authorization` header as `Bearer <access_token>` for all protected endpoints.
     *   The `refresh_token` is used to obtain a new `access_token` when the current one expires, via the `/auth/refresh` endpoint.
 *   **Authorization:**
     *   The API Gateway performs initial JWT validation.
-    *   User roles (e.g., `user`, `admin`) are embedded in the JWT payload or retrieved by downstream services.
+    *   User roles (e.g., `user`, `admin`, `enterprise_user`) are embedded in the JWT payload or retrieved by downstream services.
-    *   Services perform granular authorization checks (e.g., "only an admin can update content", "a user can only see their own chat history").
+    *   Services perform granular authorization checks (e.g., "only an admin can update content", "an enterprise_user can access analytics").

 #### Common Error Responses